junyoung-sim/tinyrv1/README.md

 ***Adapted from Cornell Custom Silicon Systems (C2S2)***

-OpenLane Caravel is an open-source digital ASIC tool that hardens RTL into physical designs for manufacturing custom chips with 10 mm^2 of user space along with a pad ring for all I/Os, a tiny RISC-V processor, and some memory.
-The following image shows the physical layout (600 um x 600 um; PL Density = 0.55) of this five-stage pipelined TinyRV1 processor after pushing it through the physical design flow:
+OpenLane Caravel is an open-source digital ASIC tool that hardens RTL into physical designs for manufacturing custom chips using Skywater 130 nm (SKY130 PDK).
+The following image shows the GDS of this five-stage pipelined TinyRV1 processor after pushing its top-level module `Proc` through the OpenLane flow (600 um x 600 um).

 ![Proc Physical Design](https://github.com/junyoung-sim/tinyrv1/blob/main/docs/Proc.png)

-The following is the critical path report for the physical layout:
+Below is the critical path report for the physical layout of the five-stage pipelined TinyRV1 processor (17.72 ns).
+Comparing this report to wires in the synthesized top-level module indicates that the beginning and end of the path is the ALU’s adder output port and the PC input port, respectively.
+Assuming that the path does not enter the control logic, this path is most likely taken when the X-D bypass path is used between X and JR where X is an instruction that requires addition (`ADD`, `ADDI`, `LW`, `SW`, `JAL`).

 ```
 ===========================================================================